 This course expands on the key concepts, methods and applications of single variable calculus learned in AP Calculus AB.
 Additional methods of antidifferentiation are presented as well as polynomial approximations, series, Taylor Series, parametric equations, polar coordinates and vectors.
 Additional topics may include vector-valued functions, functions of several variables and multiple integration.
 Students taking this course will be able to take the College Board Placement Test in BC Calculus and could receive college credit or advanced standing depending upon their score and the policy of the college.
-This course is designed for advanced mathematics students who have completed one year of Calculus. *Offered as RCBC CAP Course.
+Prerequisite: AP Calculus AB. *Offered as RCBC CAP Course.

 The four major themes of this course are exploratory analysis, planning and conducting a study, probability and statistical inference.
 Specific topics include analysis of univariate and bivariate data, data collection techniques, sampling, the difference between a study and an experiment, random variables, probability distributions, the normal distribution, point estimation and tests of significance.
 Students taking this course will be able to take the College Board Advanced Placement Test in Statistics and could receive college credit or advanced standing depending upon their score and the policy of the college.
 Prerequisite: Algebra 2. *Offered as RCBC CAP Course.

 Designed to be an introductory programming course.
 The concepts taught will include input/output operations, arithmetic operations, accumulating and displaying totals, comparing, array processing, searching and sorting, string processing, file processing, and report generation.
 Emphasis will be on problem-solving techniques and logic.
-Prerequisite: Completion of or concurrently taking Geometry.
+Prerequisite: Completion of Algebra 1.
 Credits for this course do not satisfy math requirements for graduation.